CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora: Analysis

 \section{Analysis}

-This section comprehensively evaluates our Text2Pic Swift framework through three focused analyses.
-We dissect Text2Pic Swift's main components in an ablation study, explore Top-K effects, and offer a qualitative analysis of the model's practical utility.
+This section comprehensively evaluates our CFIR framework through three focused analyses.
+We dissect CFIR's main components in an ablation study, explore Top-K effects, and offer a qualitative analysis of the model's practical utility.